-Cris James is set to begin his second season as a volunteer assistant coach for the University of Notre Dame men's tennis team in 2014-15.
+Cris James is set to begin his third season as a volunteer assistant coach for the University of Notre Dame men's tennis team in 2015-16.
 James came to Notre Dame after a six-year stint as the head coach of Illinois State University's men's tennis team.